horizon-research/Overcoming-NSP-Noise/README.md

 ## Machine Learning
 Due to the nature of image processing of noisy images, max-pooling will likely be used alongside some kind of edge dectection algorthim.
-This aspect very much remains in the research stage, but as of right now the goal is to train a Convolution Neural Network to indentify cups of coffee that have my name on them.
+This aspect very much remains in the research stage, but as of right now the goal is to train a Convolution Neural Network to indentify cups of coffee that are either hot or iced.
+This implementation relies on [TensorFlow.Keras](https://keras.io).

 This machine-learning model relies heavily on ```2DConvolutions``` and ```Batch Normalizations```.
 However, at present it is currently not very effective, the goal now is to add more ```maxPooling``` to the model.